 Entourage Effect-Refers to a concept and proposed mechanism by which the various compounds present in cannabis can work together to cause a greater effect than they would individually.

-Full Spectrum-A term used to describe CBD extracts which include all of the peripheral cannabinoids and terpenes found alongside CBD.
+Full Spectrum-A term used to describe CBD extracts which include all of the peripheral cannabinoids and terpenes.
 By contrast, CBD isolate consists of 98-99% CBD by mass, with no other terpenes and trace (sometimes undetectable) levels of other cannabinoids comprising the remaining 1-2%.

-Sublingually-This term refers to the method of using an eyedropper to place a CBD solution beneath the tongue.
-Held underneath the tongue, the CBD is absorbed directly into the bloodstream via the blood vessels beneath your tongue.
+Sublingually-This term refers to the method of placing a solution (such as a tincture) beneath the tongue.
+Held underneath the tongue, it's absorbed directly into the bloodstream via the blood vessels in your mouth.

 Terpene-A class of organic compounds found in a variety of plants, including all forms of cannabis.
 Often terpenes have a strong fragrance and can have their own specific effects when ingested.